 Our FYSB programs are working to do that in multiple ways:

 - Homelessness is one of the largest risk factors for youth who are trafficked.
 Providing resources and support to runaway and homeless youth can help to protect them from becoming victims of trafficking.
-The Runaway and Homeless Youth program supports short-term shelter needs, maternity group homes, transitional living shelters, and street outreach to ensure youth are not living in the streets.
+The Runaway and Homeless Youth program Visit disclaimer page supports short-term shelter needs, maternity group homes, transitional living shelters, and street outreach to ensure youth are not living in the streets.

 - The National Runaway Safeline (NRS), which operates the FYSB’s funded communication systems for runaway and homeless youth, leads runaway prevention efforts through the Let’s Talk curriculum, an evidence-based curriculum that helps youth build life skills, recognize caring adults, and seek help when needed.

 - When individuals are trafficked by a romantic partner, they can become victims of both human trafficking and intimate partner violence.
-The Family Violence Prevention & Services Act program which supports emergency shelters and supportive services for victims of domestic violence, can help by screening for signs of trafficking and making service referrals tailored to survivors’ needs.
+The Family Violence Prevention & Services Act program Visit disclaimer page which supports emergency shelters and supportive services for victims of domestic violence, can help by screening for signs of trafficking and making service referrals tailored to survivors’ needs.

 - Learning about human trafficking can help young people recognize trafficking situations and reach out for help.
 The Adolescent Pregnancy Prevention program supports state and local programs that empower youth to make healthy decisions, optimizing opportunities for a successful transition to adulthood.
 These evidence-based programs help reduce human trafficking by teaching adolescents about healthy and unhealthy relationships, how to recognize trafficking, and where to find resources when they need help.